 Researchers have not been able to prove that chicken noodle soup can cure the

-, but they have developed theories to explain the apparent healing properties of this popular home remedy.
+common cold, but they have developed theories to explain the apparent healing properties of this popular home remedy.
 Some believe that steam from the hot soup clears congested noses and throats.
 Others believe that it may have inherent anti-inflammatory effects, thereby providing symptom relief.
 Still others say it is purely psychological.
 In any case, there is no known cure for the common cold.
 If you’re sick, what you need to do is drink fluids and get plenty of rest.

 Low-carbohydrate diets are popular these days, but the truth of the matter is that carbohydrate foods are an important source of energy, fiber, vitamins, and minerals for your body.
 Carbohydrates, like any other type of food, can cause you to gain weight if you burn fewer calories than you consume.
 So, if you want to lose weight, do so by eating less of any type of food, exercising more, or doing a little of both.
 Most adults should get about 45%-65% of their calories from carbohydrates.
 Under special circumstances, your doctor or nutritionist may advise you to follow a specific diet in which the carbohydrate content might be different.